wfeng5-stat6250/course_questions_wiki/README.md

 - Question (IL): What is a "libref", and how does it differ from a "LIBNAME"?
 In particular, what fundamental distinction causes one to be written out in lower-case letters and the other in upper-case letters?
 - Answer (SG): A libname statement is the syntactical statement used to initiate a particular library.
 The libref is the actual syntax used to name it.

+[Chapter 2, Problem 3]
+- Question (AS): Does YEACUTOFF= option also affect how data is interpreted while writing into and creating a new data set or only while reading in from an existing data set ?
+- Answer: TBD

+[Chapter 2, Problem 9]
+- Question (AS): Can one sas library(folder) contain both SAS native format and external file types ?
+Does SAS automatically determine if/when to use the extra 'engine' parameter in the libname statement to use for reading the non-SAS file ?
+- Answer: TBD

+[Chapter 2, Problem 9]
+- Question (AS): what statement is used to delete a libref within a SAS program? opposite of LIBNAME?
+- Answer: TBD

 ## Chapter 3 Questions
+[Chapter 1, Problem 1]
 - Question (AS): Is there a way to print out the values of certain variables during debugging i.e. equivalent of a print statement?
 - Answer: TBD

 ## Chapter 4 Questions
+[Chapter 4, Problem 7]
+- Question (AS): In this example, SAS continues to print even though sort fails.
+Is there a way to force SAS to halt processing if any intermediate steps fail ?
+- Answer: TBD

 ## Chapter 5 Questions